sunsuk7tp/MyCassandra/README.md

 - I/O pattern of applications and the persistence.
 - persistent or in-memory cache
-- your favorite skills for the data stores
+- your skills for a data store

+Also with MyCassandra, you can apply any data store which do not support distributed model for the cloud to the decentralized archetecture of Cassandra.
 # Release Note
 - [2011.06.??]
 MyCassandra-0.2.1
     - It will support the following functions: